 In the old days a love-sick sailor might send the object of his affections a length of fishline loosely tied in a true-lover’s knot.
 If the knot was sent back as it came the relationship was static.
 If the knot returned home snugly drawn up the passion was reciprocated.
 But if the knot was capsized – tacit advice to ship out.

-Chapter title and subtitle thus give us a good indication of what to expect – a story of a capsized relationship that leaves the protagonist marooned.
+Chapter title and subtitle thus give us a good indication of what to expect.

 In a guest post for Helping Writers Become Authors, Bryan Wiggins outlines 3 crucial purposes of chapter names: